What is Iyengar Yoga?

 One of B.K.S Iyengar’s innovations is the use of props, chairs, blocks, blankets, straps, bolsters, sand bags, benches, walls.
 The purpose of the props is to assist the student to attain ideal alignment and enable them to have experiences that they wouldn’t be able to otherwise.
 The method is appropriate for anyone regardless of age, degree of health or other perceived limitations.

 Born on December 14th, 1918, B.K.S.
-(Bellur Krishnamachar Sundararaja) Iyengar has been developing his method of teaching for over 70 years.
-He is one of the world’s most acclaimed yoga masters.
-Iyengar continues to refine his art of yoga through daily asana and pranayama practices.
-His most recent book, Light on Life, chronicles his 70+ years experience as a dedicated yoga practitioner and master.
+(Bellur Krishnamachar Sundararaja) Iyengar developed his method of teaching over more than 70 years.
+He was one of the world’s most acclaimed yoga masters and a pioneering force in bringing yoga to the West.
+Until his passing in 2014, Iyengar continued to refine his art of yoga through daily asana and pranayama practices.
+His final book, Light on Life, chronicles his decades of experience as a dedicated practitioner and teacher.
 To learn more about Iyengar, visit his official website.

 Looking for more information?
 Try here.